Hurricane Irma slams into Caribbean as Florida awaits storm

 Trail of destruction

-Irma has left a trail of destruction and flooding from Barbuda to Puerto Rico.
-Its eye passed directly over Barbuda on Wednesday, leaving the small island's 1,600 residents largely incommunicado after it knocked over the telecommunications system and cell towers.

-Kelsey Nowakowski posted images showing the aftermath at St. Thomas in the US Virgin Islands.
+Kelsey Nowakowski posted images to Instagram of the aftermath in St. Thomas in the US Virgin Islands.

 "This doesn't look like it was ever a tropical paradise.
-It looks like an eerie fairytale forest," she posted to Instagram.
+It looks like an eerie fairytale forest," she said in her post.
 "During the storm there were a handful of times when we thought we were losing the house's roof on the floor above, but when we emerged we found our roof intact."

-Michael Coleman said they took shelter in a cement bunker in St. Thomas.
+Michael Coleman took shelter in a cement bunker in St. Thomas.

 "The wind was so intense.
 Trees and roofs flying," he said.